Banks are closed. What do you do? Panic starts to set in. Where is your money? And, why can’t you access it?

 Should you buy Bitcoin?

-Here we’ll be able to help you understand about bitcoin, learn how to invest in bitcoin, learn how to buy and sell bitcoin.
-And importantly, learn what the price of bitcoin is going to do, and how can you get a slice of the action.
+Here we’ll be able to help you understand a little bit more about the cryptocurrency, learn how you can invest in it, learn how to buy and sell it.
+And importantly, learn what the price of it is going to do, and how can you get a slice of the action.

-You might also be a seasoned pro when it comes to bitcoin.
+You might also be a seasoned pro when it comes to it too.
 And that’s great too.
 You see, we’ll be able to help all levels of knowledge learn more about bitcoin — but also the thriving, burgeoning world of cryptocurrencies.

 In the past week, the value of bitcoin has crumpled.
 It’s gone from $9,500 per coin to under $7,500 a coin in roughly five days.
 We’ll cover why the downturn occurred…